oshah81/reward-learning-experiment/analysis/readme.md

 This was unused in the final paper.
 You can probably ignore this file.

+## RoundInfo.ipynb ##

+This Jupyter notebook allows you to regenerate the xlsx files Young.xlsx, Old.xlsx and PD.xlsx files, from an export of survey data from Qualtrics.

 ## ScoreAnalysis.m ##

 This is a model-free analysis which compares the score for each group.